World clock

 Reading the world clock column

-The column_values object enables you to return column-specific subfields by sending a fragment in your query.
+You can query the world clock column using the column_values object that enables you to return column-specific subfields by sending a fragment in your query.
 Values for the world clock column are of the WorldClockValue type.

 query {